Al-Sinnabra: Location

 Though described in the writings of early Arab historians, the precise location of al-Sinnabra had long been unknown.
 Josephus, the 1st-century Jewish historian, described Sennabris as the northernmost point of the Jordan valley, situating it some 30 stadia to the south of Tiberias.
 In Buldan, Yaqut al-Hamawi (1179–1229), the Syrian geographer, situated al-Sinnabra opposite 'aqabat Afiq (meaning "the Afeq pass"), 3 mi from Tiberias.

 Josef Schwarz, a rabbi who came to reside in Jerusalem in the 19th century, transliterated its name as it appears in the Talmud as Senabrai, and citing Josephus for its location, he noted that "Even at the present day there are found in this vicinity traces of ruins called by the Arabs Sinabri."
 A map of the area produced by the Palestine Exploration Fund around this time depicted Khirbet Sinn en-Nabrah to the immediate northwest of Khirbet Kerak, today's Kinneret village.

 Al-Sinnabra's location is now confirmed to have been off the main Ramla-Beisan-Damascus highway about 6 km south of Tabariyya (the Arabic name for Tiberias), a city that served as the capital of the el-Urdunn province under the Umayyad dynasty.
-It is situated on the tell of Khirbet Kerak (Arabic: Khirbet al-Karak, "the ruins of the castle") or Beth Yerah (בית ירח, "House of the Moon (god)"), which lies where the Sea of Galilee empties into the Jordan river and rises 15 meters above sea level.
+It is situated on the tell of Khirbet Kerak (Arabic: Khirbet al-Karak, "the ruins of the castle") or Beth Yerah (בית ירח, "House of the Moon (god)"), which lies where the Sea of Galilee empties into the Jordan River and rises 15 meters above sea level.
 The Jordan river runs to the south, although it previously (until the medieval period at the earliest) ran north and west of it.

 History

 Hellenistic period

 In Hellenistic times, the city was known as Sennabris.
-Parts of the city walls from this period have been identified, and it is estimated that the wall (on the south and west of the tel) was at least 1600 meters long.
+Parts of the city walls from this period have been identified, and it is estimated that the wall (on the south and west of the tell) was at least 1600 meters long.
 The wall was built of piles of basalt, with bricks at the top and was strengthened by alternating rectangular and rounded towers with spiral staircases.
 Similar towers from this period have been found at Tel Zeror.
 A portion of the town discovered in the southern part of the mound included a street along which houses were built, one of which had a paved court around which were eleven rooms.
 Some of the houses facing the lake have survived to the height of the window sills.